sehugg/cupaloy/readme.txt

 filter 'dups' results?
+better unicode solution (http://stackoverflow.com/questions/492483/setting-the-correct-encoding-when-piping-stdout-in-python) NTFS has no UUID for NTFS volumes (http://stackoverflow.com/questions/17612596/not-getting-uuid-from-diskutil-on-osx)
+- special read-only file for disk UUID if not available?
+"collection@location" syntax
-better unicode solution (http://stackoverflow.com/questions/492483/setting-the-correct-encoding-when-piping-stdout-in-python) NTFS has no UUID for NTFS volumes (http://stackoverflow.com/questions/17612596/not-getting-uuid-from-diskutil-on-osx) "collection@location" syntax better includes/excludes file vs dir vs archive find .cupaloy directories on a backup drive how to handle file path changes with --archives? type -> site -> host -> drive -> volume hierarchy? fail when no files scanned
+better includes/excludes file vs dir vs archive find .cupaloy directories on a backup drive how to handle file path changes with --archives? type -> site -> host -> drive -> volume hierarchy?
+- tell when volumes are on the same drive fail when no files scanned have to confirm file modifications and/or deletions, ok if -> archive

 find /home/huggvey/.cupaloy/collections -name '*.db' -exec sqlite3 \{\} ".read upgrade2.sql" \;